Engineering

 Credits 3.0ENGR-400: FE Review

-Credits 1.0Review of topics that students will encounter on the Fundamentals of Engineering civil computer-based test.
+Credits 1.0This course provides a comprehensive review of topics covered in the Fundamentals of Engineering (FE) civil computer-based exam.
 Topics include mathematics, ethics, engineering economics, statics, dynamics, solid mechanics, materials, fluid mechanics, surveying, water resources, structural engineering, geotechnical engineering, transportation engineering, and construction engineering.
+The course is designed to prepare students for the FE exam by reinforcing key concepts and problem-solving techniques relevant to the civil engineering discipline.
+Pre-requisite: Senior Standing

 ENGR-499: Elective